 You must change the name on your account when the name of your business is legally changed.
 You will be required to provide legal proof of the name change and will be responsible for payment of all outstanding and future electric bills on your accounts.
 In addition, depending on what prompted the name change, you may be subject to the terms and deposits outlined in this policy.

-SRP requires a business to be in existence for at least three years in order to be eligible for a credit evaluation to determine any waiver of the deposit assessment.
+SRP requires a business to be in existence for at least two years in order to be eligible for a credit evaluation to determine any waiver of the deposit assessment.

 If SRP requires a deposit, the deposit will be held for a minimum of three years.
 After three years of service, SRP can re-evaluate the need for a deposit.
 The key factors considered are as follows:

 - Financial condition or creditworthiness